grindjs/grindjs/docs/guides/stone.markdown

 ### Attribute Passthrough

 All templates have a special `$local` variable that contains _only_ the context explicitly passed to them.
-When using this with tagged components, it gives us some pretty powerful options.
+When using this with tagged components, it gives us pretty powerful functionality.

 In the above example, if you were to pass extra attributes to `fancy-border`, it gets lost: